 While most travel (especially further afield) is still somewhat of a pipe dream for many of us, there’s definitely no harm in being inspired by some spectacular destinations around the world.
-With the vaccine rollout ongoing, many countries are planning on opening up to tourists once again in the upcoming months.
+With the vaccine rollout ongoing, many countries are planning on opening up to tourists once again in the upcoming months so you can finally indulge yourself in an affordable luxury travel.
 While travel might not be completely back to normal, we can always find incredible places to tick off our bucket list.

 The following destinations include some of the most secluded in the world, as well as some underrated gems that you might not have thought of as a place for your next holiday.
 From a remote volcanic island in the South Atlantic to the largest island in the world, here are four beautiful destinations ideal for a socially distanced vacation.